f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

 Creating Pools
 --------------
-In this lab we will build a pool and virtual serve to support our web site and verify our configurations by accessing our web servers through the BIG-IP.
+In this lab we will build a pool and virtual server to support our web site and verify our configurations by accessing our web servers through the BIG-IP.
 Verification will be performed visually and through various statistical interfaces.